1. thinkSPAIN

 Spain offers locations to suit every chosen lifestyle.
 Photo: Getty Images

-Best areas for cost of living
+Best areas for affordable cost of living

 If you are seeking a location that feels like the traditional tourism belt but without the hefty price tag, you could try the coasts of the provinces of Valencia, Castellón, Tarragona, Murcia, and Granada, which have much smaller expatriate populations and just enough of a 'holiday feel' without being overcrowded.
 They tend to be much cheaper to buy or rent property in than the southern Costa Blanca or Costa del Sol.